golang-design/research/content/posts/zero-alloc-call-sched.md

 }
 ```

-In above, the `getcallerpc` is a runtime private helper.
+In the above, the `getcallerpc` is a runtime private helper.
-If we execute the application again, we will see printed information similar
+If we execute the application again, we will see printed information
-to below:
+similar to below:

 ```
 88 runtime.acquireSudog /Users/changkun/dev/godev/go-github/src/runtime/proc.go 375